michalmietlinski/Interview-questions/Front-end/JS/readme.md

 * What date functions do you know?
 * What does getTimezoneOffset do?
 Why do you need getTimezoneOffset()?

+### Social media

+* How did you use connection to Social media sites?
+* Can you explain any API you connected to, how and why?

 ### Closures

 * What are closures?
 * What can you use closures for?
+* When closure won't work?

 ### Async